mkrzywonski/fdtracker/README.md

   - Search batches, trays, and bags by keywords.
   - Filter consumed or unopened bags.

+- **Lightweight**
+  - Can be run on a Raspberry PI Zero 2W or other small computer.

 ## Technologies Used

 - **Backend**: Flask (Python)